moogacs/docs.buf.build/docs/lint/rules.md

 Protobuf enums use C++ scoping rules, which makes it not possible to have two enums in the same package with the same enum value name (an exception is when enums are nested, in which case this rule applies within the given message).
-While you may think that a given enum value name will always be unique across a package, APIs can develop over years, and there are countless examples of developers having to compromise on their enum names due to backwards compatibility issues.
+While you may think that a given enum value name is always unique across a package, APIs can develop over years, and there are countless examples of developers having to compromise on their enum names due to backwards compatibility issues.
 For example, you might have the following enum: